Melissa King assault case: Assault

-2003 fall-out
+Aftermath

-When the attack was publicized a day later in The Plain Dealer, more than 100 readers contacted the newspaper to confirm that the May Day ritual had been alive and well for years.
+When the attack was publicized a day later in The Plain Dealer, more than 100 readers contacted the newspaper to confirm that the May Day ritual had been practiced for years.
 Many in their 20s recalled staying home sick from school on May Day in the 1990s or hurrying home to avoid getting hurt.
 Some teachers did not give homework that day because they knew attendance would be down.
 Although annual assaults on white children by minorities is rooted in certain public schools on Cleveland's West Side, the event may have multiple origins.
 For example, one man recalled that when he served in the military, many of his friends reported, participated in, or became victims of this annual ritual.

 In June 2003, the juvenile justice unit of the Cuyahoga County prosecutor's office filed felonious assault and aggravated riot juvenile charges against the eighteen attackers.
 Stating that the attack was some sort of May Day ritual with the "focus to beat up a white kid," the juvenile justice unit also charged the attackers with ethnic intimidation—a hate-crimes law.

 In July, Cuyahoga County Juvenile Court Judge Joseph F. Russo entered not guilty pleas and appointed lawyers for the youth, and issued arrest warrants for the four who failed to attend the court hearing.

 Judge Russo ended the trial in October 2003 with six convictions.
 These six individuals admitted aggravated rioting, and two of those admitted to felonious assault.
-Judge Russo said that testimony from prosecution witnesses including Melissa was too conflicting, inconsistent and sometimes obviously false to prove the culpability of four defendants beyond reasonable doubt.
+Judge Russo said that testimony from prosecution witnesses, including King, was too conflicting, inconsistent and sometimes obviously false to prove the culpability of four defendants beyond reasonable doubt.

 He also concluded that "based on the evidence I've heard, May Day is reality and the evidence was overwhelming that this was an attack based on May Day and that the victim was chosen because she was white."
 In drawing his conclusion, Judge Russo suggested that white students in Cleveland's integrated public schools have reason to fear assaults by minorities in so-called May Day attacks every May 1.